Can I Get a Witness: Release

+Sam Brown version

+In 1988, English singer Sam Brown recorded a cover of "Can I Get a Witness" as a bonus track for the CD release of her debut album, Stop!.
+The track was released as a single, hitting the Top 10 in New Zealand and Top 20 in the U.K, Ireland and Australia.

+Chart performance

 Covers and later versions

 "Can I Get a Witness" was notably covered by the Rolling Stones on their first album, The Rolling Stones in 1964.
 The Stones also recorded a self-composed instrumental sequel called "Now, I've Got a Witness" on that same album.

 Dusty Springfield also recorded a version in 1964 for her second EP Dusty on Philips.

 Stevie Wonder recorded a version of the song for his album I Was Made to Love Her, released in 1967.

 Checkmates, Ltd. released a version of the song as part of a medley on their 1967 debut album, Live!
 At Caesar's Palace.

 The Buckinghams recorded a version on their 1968 album "In One Ear and Gone Tomorrow".

-English singer Sam Brown included the song on her Stop! album in 1988.
-Released as a single in 1989, her version peaked at number 15 in the United Kingdom and Ireland, number 17 in Australia, and number nine in New Zealand.

 The Supremes, who appeared as background vocalists on Marvin Gaye's original, later recorded a version in 1966; however their version remained unreleased until 1987.

 Elton John performed the song at Bob Geldof's Live Aid Concert on July 13, 1985.

 Lee Michaels followed up "Do You Know What I Mean" with his version of "Can I Get a Witness", which peaked at number 39 on Christmas Day 1971, eight years to the week after Gaye's version peaked at number 22.
 His version used organ chords that were similar to his previous hit "Do You Know What I Mean".
 It was featured on his 1971 album, 5th.